MoeidHeidari/PDE/README.md

 Step 1.
 Obtain the eigenfunctions in x, Gn(x), that satisfy the PDE and boundary conditions (I) and (II) <br />
 Step 2.
 Expand u(x,t), f(x,t), and P(x) in series of Gn(x).
 This will convert the nonhomogeneous
 PDE to a set of simple nonhomogeneous ODEs. <br />
 Step 3.
-We Solve the nonhomogeneous ODEs, use their solutions to reassemble the complete solution for the PDE. <br />
+We Solve the nonhomogeneous ODEs, use their solutions to reassemble the complete solution. <br />
+for the PDE. <br />

 For the current example, our eigenfunctions are Gn(x) = sin(npx), so we should try <br />